mfridman/tparse/README.md

 :-------------------------:|:-------------------------:
 <img src="https://www.dropbox.com/s/fzqt5vwu5jzdpr8/tparse_pass.png?raw=1" />  |  <img src="https://www.dropbox.com/s/66eas6iwbx6wofg/tparse_fail.png?raw=1" />

+**Don't forget to run `go test` with `-json` flag.**

+By default `tparse` will always return a summary box containing package-level details and errors, if any.

-With the `-pass` flag tests will get sorted by elapsed time per package.
+To get the summary of passed tests run `tparse` with the `-pass` flag.
+Tests will be grouped by package and sorted by elapsed time (longest to shorted).

 ## Installation